 - These 27 Questions Will Help You (Really) Know Your Learners

 - The 5 Best Ways to Research Your eLearning Course Target Audience

-- Types: Fact, concept, process, procedure, principles, interpersonal skills, and attitudes.
+- Types of content: Fact, concept, process, procedure, principles, interpersonal

-- Structure: Defining these categories and types also lets us see how the information is interconnected and how important each piece is, what category is most prevalent, information gaps and how information should be arranged.
+- Defining these categories and types also lets us see how the information is interconnected and how important each piece is, what category is most prevalent, what information gaps are, and how information should be arranged.

 Starting out on your eLearning journey without defining the information or skills that you want your learners to obtain by the end is like setting out on a road trip without a destination.
 While this might make for a neat setup for an indie film about four friends trying to find themselves, this really doesn’t work for eLearning.

 So, what is a learning objective?
 It is an expected outcome of each lesson/unit and, overall, what you want your learners to be capable of by the end of it.
 They also break down the content from step #3 into more manageable chunks that can be applied to modules within the overall course.

 During this step, we, as designers, have the job of asking questions and considering both the desirable and undesirable results of the course.
 Then we write our objectives based on the final desired results.
 Start by picking 3-4 objectives.
 Now make sure your content doesn’t wander too far away from these objectives.

 Creating relevant learning objectives can be a big challenge, and before we accept the challenge we have to make sure these are set under the SMART criteria: